boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 --- abstract

-This document releases NETCONF-related port number IANA assignments that were made for inappropriate transport protocols or for Historic NETCONF-related protocols.
+This document releases NETCONF-related port number IANA assignments that have not stood the test of time (e.g., assignments for Historic NETCONF-related protocols).

 --- middle